Rubberazer/wall_e_t/README.md

     ./wall_e_t -show keys

 ### Receive (not ready yet)
-This will create a new bitcoin address so you can receive coins and store this address in your wallet
+This will create a new bitcoin address so you can receive coins, and store this address in your wallet

     ./wall_e_t -receive